LPBeaulieu/Book-Generator-PrintABook/README.md

 The instructions below are for Windows operating systems, but the code should run nicely on Linux and Mac-OS as well.

-<b>Step 1</b>- Hold the "Shift" key while right-clicking in your working folder and select "Open PowerShell window here" to access the PowerShell in your working folder and install <b>NumPy</b>  and <b>Pillow</b> (Required Python modules to generate the cover image) using the following command:
+<b>Step 1</b>- Hold the "Shift" key while right-clicking in your working folder and select "Open PowerShell window here" to access the PowerShell in your working folder.
+Then, install <b>NumPy</b>  and <b>Pillow</b> (Required Python modules to generate the cover image) by entering the following command:
 ```
 py -m pip install NumPy --upgrade Pillow
 ```